g-andrade/locus/README.md

   - Five logging levels are supported: `debug`, `info`, `warning`, `error` and `none`
-  - The chosen backend ON OTP 21.1+ is [logger](http://erlang.org/doc/man/logger.html) **if** [lager](https://github.com/erlang-lager/lager/) is either missing or it hasn't
+  - The chosen backend on OTP 21.1+ is [logger](http://erlang.org/doc/man/logger.html) **if** [lager](https://github.com/erlang-lager/lager/) is either missing or it hasn't